-1. Braces Prevent Gum Disease: braces can help space teeth out properly which makes brushing and flossing in between teeth easier.
+1. Braces Prevent Gum Disease: Braces can help space teeth out properly, making brushing and flossing between teeth easier.

 2. Braces Prevent Tooth Decay by spacing out the teeth and hence makes cleaning easier.

-4. Braces Prevent Bone Erosion: Bone loss is yet another problem with misaligned teeth, which occurs when bacteria starts eating away at the bones.
+4. Braces Prevent Bone Erosion: Bone loss is another problem with misaligned teeth, which occurs when bacteria start eating away at the bones.
 But with braces, erosion is not very likely to happen.
 This is because braces help to realign the teeth to prevent this from happening.